24/7 IT Support Denver: Help Desk and Escalation Planning

 Average Handle Time

 How long it takes to resolve an issue once a technician starts working on it.
-For common issues like password resets, the target should be under 5 minutes.
-For more complex problems—application errors, connectivity issues, email configuration—15-30 minutes is typical.
+For common issues like password resets, the target should be quickly for common issues.
+For more complex problems—application errors, connectivity issues, email configuration—timelines vary by issue complexity.
 Hardware-related issues that require diagnosis might take longer.

 Customer Satisfaction Scores

 Ask potential IT support providers in Denver for their customer satisfaction metrics.
-Top providers survey users after every support interaction and maintain satisfaction scores above 95%.
+Top providers survey users after every support interaction and maintain consistent customer-satisfaction feedback.
 If a provider can't or won't share these numbers, that tells you something.

 Multi-Channel Access